RPN17M2G/HillCipher-with-GaloisField-CiphertextExpansion/README.md

 ##### The Encryption Process

 Each vector of blocks(of size n) is multiplied with an invertible matrix(of size n x n).
-Afterwards, we calculate the result mod the maximum value for a block(2^n if the block is binary).
+Afterwards, we calculate the result mod the finite field.

 ##### The Decyription Process

 Each ciphertext vector is multiplied with the inverse of the encryption matrix.
-Afterwards, we calculate the result mod the maximum value for a block.
+Afterwards, we calculate the result mod the finite field.

 #### Security